Aug. 31, 2023

 It is very important to also involve employees and give substance to change management.
 Thereafter, the implementation should be regularly evaluated and adapted to changing needs and technological developments.
 Also consider ethical considerations, data security and compliance with laws and regulations when implementing AI solutions.

-The ball is in the intermediary 's court to start exploring the possibilities of AI quickly.
+It is up to brokers and MGAs quickly explore the possibilities of AI.
 There is no need to reinvent the wheel.
 There are AI solutions available that can be deployed immediately.
-To do so, inquire with software vendors or consult with AI experts.
-By using AI tooling, the intermediary can further leverage the power of the advisor , strengthen its competitive position, improve customer service and thus pave the way to a future-oriented and successful insurance business.
+Ask software suppliers or consult AI experts for more information.
+By usingAI tooling, brokers and MGAs can account managers leverage brokers and MGAs power of account managers , strengthen their competitive position, improve customer service, and pave the way for a future-oriented and successful insurance business.

 Dennie van den Biggelaar (co-founder OneSurance) has been an AI strategist for more than a decade and helped organizations such as Johnson&Johnson, CZ, BasicFit, Corendon, Sligro, Samsung deploy big data and AI applications.